HSLdevcom/jore4/wiki/railml.md

 There can be a process for introducing new stations from Fintraffic to Jore4.
 As building of new stations or renaming of old stations happens so rarely, another option is to hardcode the translation.

+## Questions (and later answers) for the railML-meeting between dev team and HSL on 2021-02-11

+### General questions about the development / system process

+1. What information does HSL require from VR?
+Why is a meeting with VR needed?
+(Is it needed?)

+2. How much can the railML-import be automized?
+Is user interaction needed?

+3. For which parts of the delivered data / info is VR the owner?
+Which parts of the data are owned by other stakeholders?

+### Questions about railML and its import

+1. Is filtering of stations (which are outside of HSL's area of operation) required?
+Or would importing all available station information be useful for some scenarios (e.g. delayed bus connection departures)?

+2. What do the numeric `routeFilter`-IDs mean?
+(There are no such regular train lines.)

+3. Can there be operational days ("liikennöintivuorokausi") of more than 24h in railML?

+4. Should we save / process the distance measures between stops contained within railML?
+What are they used for?